Acetylcysteine (By breathing)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using medicine to treat an infection (antibiotics) such as erythromycin, oxytetracycline, or tetracycline.
+- Some medicines can affect how acetylcysteine works.
+Tell your doctor if you are taking an antibiotic.
 Do not mix other medicines in the nebulizer with acetylcysteine, unless your doctor tells you to.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding.
-Tell your doctor if you have asthma or if it is hard for you to cough.
+- Tell your doctor if you are pregnant or breastfeeding, you have asthma, or it is hard for you to cough.

 Possible Side Effects While Using This Medicine